About

 Confirmation Service Component

-- 2 experiences here at St. Joseph Catholic Church
+- 1 service experiences here at St. Joseph Catholic Church

 After completing your service, we ask you to reflect thoughtfully on those experiences, to put those reflections into writing and to turn them in to the Faith Formation Office.
-To help you put your experience into words, use this sheet to prepare your typed, written Service Reflection.
+In the next few weeks, we will be writing a specific Service Reflection Guide to help you put your experience into words.
+In the mean time, make note of when and where you served, what you did, how you brought your specific gifts and talents to the experience, and how the service experience could be viewed as an encounter with Jesus Christ.
 Turn your service reflections in to Linda Zvoncheck in the Faith Formation Office as soon as you have completed each service experience.

 Service Opportunities